 - SYLVANIA Smart + Full Colour LED Bulb

 - Philips Hue Bloom Lamp

 - GE GE On/Off Paddle Switch – Z-Wave

 - Schlage Connect Doorlock

 - Springs Window Fashions

-The smart home hub is also compatible with Alexa Voice Control and Google Assistant to control multiple gadgets paired with the V3.
+The samsung’s smartthings hub is also compatible with Alexa Voice Control and Google Assistant to control multiple gadgets paired with the V3.
 Neo Coolcam Z-wave Siren is another smart tech gadget that pairs well with Samsung’s V3.